 - Debates - Debates are a fun, exciting way to stimulate discussion and unveil the pros and cons of an issue related to UHC.
 Potential topics include: single payer vs. non-single payer, pro-UHC vs. anti-UHC, incrementalism vs. comprehensive reform, is healthcare a right or a privilege?, and government vs. free market solutions for UHC.
 Debates can be led by medical students, residents/physicians, policy experts, and speakers from AMSA, the AMA, or PNHP.

-- Letter Writing Campaign - set up a table and have people sign letters advocating for universal healthcare!
-Or, you can have a lunchtime talk on the issue and close it with a letter writing campaign.
+- Letter Writing Campaign - Set up a table and have people sign letters advocating for universal healthcare!
+Or have a lunchtime talk on the issue and close it with a letter writing campaign.
 Writing a letter to preserve Medicaid is always an easy way to speak out on healthcare access issues.
 AMSA's Legislative Action Center provides Congressional addresses and emails and sample letters to legislators.

-- Call-in Day - Similar to the letter-writing campaign, but with less paper!
-Pick an issue, pick a date, and have people at your school flood Congress with calls all in one day.
+- Call-in Day - Pick an issue, pick a date, and have people at your school flood Congress with calls all in one day.
 AMSA's Legislative Action Center provides Congressional phone numbers.

-- Local or State Lobby Day - Local and state elected officials love to meet medical students and hear their opinions, as it is rare for them to hear from us.
+- Local or State Lobby Day - Local and state elected officials love to meet medical students and hear their opinions.

-- Candelight vigil for the uninsured - AMSA has historically used Candlelight Vigils as a powerful way to raise awareness about the uninsured.
+- Candelight Vigil for the Uninsured - A powerful way to raise awareness about the uninsured.
 Get your entire campus, local community groups, and elected officials involved.
-This is a great way to get exciting media coverage too!
+A great way to get media coverage too!

-- Rally for UHC - Rallies help pump life into the Universal Health Care campaign.
-They are a fantastic way to raise awareness, energize students, and get media attention.
+- Rally for UHC - A fantastic way to raise awareness, energize students, and get media attention.
 Make sure this is a collaborative effort between your chapter and community groups!
-To find out how to do a rally, use the tips contained in the Candelight Vigil Guide and adapt them to a rally.

-- Letter to the Editor - Letters to the editor are a great way to express your viewpoint about UHC, especially if they are timely and follow a particular story or newspaper item.
+- Letter to the Editor - A great way to express your viewpoint, especially if they are timely and follow a particular story or newspaper item.

 For a great resource on how to conduct all of these types of events, visit AMSA's Activism Toolbox.